speedovation/CrashReporter-Qt-Breakpad/README.md

 [![](https://img.shields.io/badge/Release-Not%20ready-yellow.svg?style=flat-square)](http://kineticwing.com)

 # CrashReporter for Qt Apps
 After getting frustated to get crash reporter (or with proper license).
 I decided to create one.
 This is result.

 Under dev.
 Not ready yet.
 Soon it will be.
 Stay tuned.

 ## Components
 * **breakpad** - Google breakpad library ( BSD 3 license)
 * **CrashReporter** - It will support features like send report,create github issue.
 * **CrashHandler** - Need to add inside Qt App.
 It will create crash report and trigger crash reporter.
+As a base I've used work of [breakpad-qt](https://github.com/AlekSi/breakpad-qt) which is under BSD-2.

 #Working
 * Crash reporter features like send report, create issue.

 ## TODO
 * Examples